-Revised and pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 10/13.
-Images added, 08/13.
-Prepared by Nancy Doubrava, HGIC Information Specialist, and James H. Blake, Extension Plant Pathologist, Clemson University.
-(New 05/99.)
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, 10/16.
+Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 10/13.
+Images added, 08/13 & 12/15.
+Originally prepared by Nancy Doubrava, HGIC Information Specialist, and James H. Blake, Extension Plant Pathologist, Clemson University.
+New 05/99.

 Rhododendrons and azaleas are some of the most popular spring-flowering shrubs in the landscape, and healthy plants can give years of pleasure.
 Many diseases and other problems can be prevented by following the recommended cultural practices for proper planting and care.
 More information on successfully growing azaleas and rhododendrons is available in the fact sheets HGIC 1059, Azalea Care; HGIC 1058, Azalea Planting; and HGIC 1073, Rhododendron.